TheWiseTeacher/DocMaker/README.md

 # DocMaker

 This program allows you to create a multilingual document layout easily using all known paper formats and dimentions, it also supports custom paper dimentions.
+The document you made are then exported to be loaded for viewing or printing in your own projects using a (coming soon) loader library.

 Current document objects you can add to your documents :